v112263/it-autonomos-spain/_includes/en/12_document_versions.md

 - The section comparing gestor and Xolo has been updated, now the information is more relevant.
 - Updated the secret section.
 - Refactored the document versions section, now it is more compact.
+- The document is available on a custom domain.

 ### Past Versions